gdm/mysky/README.md

 ## Overview

-The goal of this project is to involve as much people as possible for regulary making and uploading geotagged photos of the sky.
+The goal of this project is to involve as much people as possible for regularly making and uploading geotagged photos of the sky.

-Complete solution for collecting photos of the sky can be devided into the following parts
+Complete solution for collecting photos of the sky can be divided into the following parts

   1. Mobile application(s) that allows to make, geotag and upload photos
   2. Server-side application/storage